Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 What are your suggestions for the admissions office?

-Applicants commonly suggested that the admissions office should provide more information on the OD/MBA pathway and include a dedicated representative on the panel for that program.
-They also appreciated the friendly and helpful demeanor of the admissions office personnel, specifically mentioning individuals like Joe and Patty for their exceptional assistance.
+Applicants commonly suggested that the admissions office discuss the OD/MBA pathway more and include a representative on the panel for that, while also praising the office for being extremely friendly, helpful, and having polite and supportive personnel like Joe and Patty.

 Discuss the OD/MBA pathway more and have a representative on the panel for that